lrug/lrug.org/source/meetings/2007/may/index.html.md

 ### <strike>OpenID</strike>

-<strike>[Dan Webb](http://danwebb.net/) is going to give a talk about [OpenID](http://openid.net/).
-Based on [this thread from the mailing list](http://lists.lrug.org/pipermail/chat-lrug.org/2007-May/001162.html), he's probably going to cover a bit about OpenID and then delve into specifics of how to implement it in your Rails app.
-However, if there's something about OpenID and ruby or rails that you want to hear, then get on the [mailing list](http://lists.lrug.org/listinfo.cgi/chat-lrug.org) and ask.</strike>

 *Dan's had to postpone this till another meeting in the future, we're looking for something else.
 Stay tuned for updates.*

+[Dan Webb](http://danwebb.net/) is going to give a talk about [OpenID](http://openid.net/).
+Based on [this thread from the mailing list](http://lists.lrug.org/pipermail/chat-lrug.org/2007-May/001162.html), he's probably going to cover a bit about OpenID and then delve into specifics of how to implement it in your Rails app.
+However, if there's something about OpenID and ruby or rails that you want to hear, then get on the [mailing list](http://lists.lrug.org/listinfo.cgi/chat-lrug.org) and ask.

 ### Distributed Processing Using Ruby on Rails